uio-carpentry/organisational/meetings/200325-board-meeting.md

 - New board will organize appointment.
 Chair, vice-chair and communication officer;
 - Annika: doodle for setting up the next meeting.
 - Annika will write an on-boarding document for new board members.
-- Annika will follow up with Mathworks and see if they are willing to teach Carpentry matlab workshops at UiO.
+- Elin will follow up with Mathworks and see if they are willing to teach Carpentry matlab workshops at UiO.